-Creative Writing – Creative writing have done a number of tasks and have been meeting up in people’s gardens.
-Our next meeting is Friday 25th Sept, when we will be meeting up in the garden of the Red Cow pub!
+Creative Writing – Creative writing have done a number of tasks and have been meeting up in people’s gardens; or twice in the garden of the Red Cow pub!
 We’re corresponding by email during the lockdown.

 The French Group has enjoyed the summer months chatting in the garden but is now contemplating a different way of meeting, on Zoom.
 We chat, learn a bit about France, take part in sketches and check up on rusty grammar and vocabulary.
-Next meeting on 2nd October.
+Now meeting via Zoom.

 Gardening Group I would like to think we should aim to resume in the autumn but we’ll adapt to what’s allowed as we go along; Definitely keep going.
 We are meeting at Stoke Poges Memorial garden on Monday in groups of 6 to help the Head Gardener with some simple tasks.
 Later in Spring we are going to undertake a project in St Francis churchyard to restore the garden there.
 All outdoors so should be OK.

 G Beginner’s German group have been meeting fortnightly on Zoom.
 We are following several different German courses in order to give ourselves plenty of practice at each level.
 Each week we do a little research into Germany and its culture, led by one of the group.

 Local History – We have not met in person at all for a year since the first lockdown but members recently took part in a Zoom meeting hearing about the 20-20-20 Slough Museum working in Slough project which shared people’s memories about working in Slough during those years.
 This was hosted by Michael Pearcy.
 In April we are holding a Zoom “Air and Share” when 3 members will tell us about some research they have done about the history of different places in Slough.
 We may hold another similar “Air and Share” in May.